walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 1,2,3,4,5,6,7,8,10

 The computer will have no idea that you probably mistyped and left out a number.
 You would have to specifically tell it to account for such errors.
 This simple fact about computational logic becomes a big problem in the humanities, because humanities data is *messy*.
+To see what I mean, go check out the Wikipedia section on Sir Arthur Conan Doyle's [name](https://en.wikipedia.org/wiki/Arthur_Conan_Doyle#Name)

 dirty data
 different formats